 However, edema is not always present in patients with preeclampsia, and the absence of edema does not rule out the possibility of the disease becoming severe.

-It must be remembered that edema is very common in uncomplicated pregnancies.
+It must be remembered that edema is widespread in uncomplicated pregnancies.

-Therefore, the mere presence of edema does not automatically imply the presence of preeclampsia.
+Therefore, the mere presence of edema does not automatically imply the existence of preeclampsia.

 Destruction of red blood cells

-In severe pre-eclampsia, a combination of factors can lead to another complication, namely the destruction of red blood cells.
+In severe pre-eclampsia, a combination of factors can lead to another complication: the destruction of red blood cells.

-This process, known as hemolysis, reduces the number of red blood cells, which in turn reduces the amount of oxygen that can be carried in the blood.
+This process, known as hemolysis, reduces the number of red blood cells, reducing the amount of oxygen that can be carried in the blood.